 Complex regional pain syndrome (CRPS) is a chronic pain condition that causes extreme pain in a specific part of your body.
-At South Lake Pain Institute in Clermont and Orlando, Florida, the doctors, who are experts in pain management, provide comprehensive diagnosis and treatment for CPRS to alleviate your pain so you can maintain or get back to your regular activities with minimal disruptions.
+At South Lake Pain Institute in Clermont, Florida, the doctors, who are experts in pain management, provide comprehensive diagnosis and treatment for CPRS to alleviate your pain so you can maintain or get back to your regular activities with minimal disruptions.
 Call or schedule an appointment online today.

 CPRS is a relatively rare chronic pain condition that typically develops after an injury, surgery, stroke or another traumatic event.
 The pain is localized to a specific region of your body such as an arm or leg, but it can develop anywhere.

 CRPS is believed to come from damage to your central and peripheral nervous systems.
 The condition is classified as either CRPS-I or CRPS-II.
 While the variations cause similar symptoms, CRPS-II is used to describe the pain of a confirmed nerve injury.
 CRPS-I, on the other hand, is known as reflex sympathetic dystrophy syndrome and is the term for pain from an unconfirmed nerve injury.

 CRPS causes a variety of painful symptoms that can make movement intolerable.
 Some of the symptoms include: